bfoese/edible-garden-backend/README.md

 $npm run typeorm:cli -- <command>

 ```
-Auto-generated migration files will be created in a local directory
+Auto-generated migration files will be created in a local directory.

 ## Test